About Media Helping Media

 Reproducing content

-All the text on MHM is released under Creative Commons BY-NC-SA 4.0.
+All the text on MHM is released under the Creative Commons BY-NC-SA 4.0. licence.
 That means you are free to reproduce, adapt and share the material for non-commercial purposes as long as you credit the original source and provide a link to the original material.

 MHM and artificial intelligence (AI)

-So we are approaching our use of AI-generated content under these operating principles – we will:
+In 2025 we started adding edited AI-generated structures to some of the content on MHM.
+This process continues and seems likely to have a long-term place in MHM coverage.
+We are approaching our use of AI-generated content under these operating principles – we will:

 • Use AI only to expand upon and support our own published content – not to generate original material.